anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Patience is the companion of wisdom.
+Quote: Wisdom has its root in goodness, not goodness its root in wisdom.

-By: Augustine of Hippo
+By: Ralph Waldo Emerson